 Containing the city of Charlotte—which acts as its Seat—Mecklenburg County covers the center of the metropolitan region and includes several suburbs including Cornelius, Davidson, Huntersville, Matthews, Mint Hill, and Pineville—though most are just labeled as "Charlotte" in city guides and on Google Maps.
+Huntersville hosts the Carolina Renaissance Festival, one of the largest Ren fairs in the country.

 The City of Charlotte provides ample opportunities to explore, adventure, eat, shop—you name it.
-Racing fans can check out the NASCAR Hall of Fame while the avid explorer can visit Discovery Place; shoppers can visit the SouthPark Mall; foodies can dine at The Capitale Grille or Carpe Diem Restaurant, and history buffs can check out one of the many museums inside the city limits.
+Racing fans can check out the NASCAR Hall of Fame while the avid explorer can visit Discovery Place; shoppers can visit the SouthPark Mall; foodies can dine at The Capital Grille or Carpe Diem Restaurant, and history buffs can check out one of the many museums inside the city limits.

 Located on the northeast side of Charlotte, Cabarrus County offers visitors a respite from the hustle and bustle of the city while still providing many of the amenities and entertainment options city dwellers have come to expect from the region.